mojtaba-eshghie/Ethereum-Smart-Contract-Security-SLR/vulnerabilities/tx.origin.md

 }

 ```

-### How the Exploit Works
-The vulnerability arises because tx.origin traces the original sender of a transaction, even if the transaction passes through multiple intermediary contracts.
-This behavior enables attackers to craft malicious contracts that exploit users interacting with them.
-Here's how the attack unfolds:
-- Crafting the Malicious Contract:
-The attacker creates a malicious contract that interacts with the vulnerable function in the THORChain Router contract.
-- Deceiving the User:
-The attacker tricks the legitimate user into calling a function on the malicious contract, believing it to be safe.
-- Passing tx.origin:
-When the malicious contract executes the _transfer function in the THORChain Router, tx.origin still reflects the original sender (the legitimate user) instead of the intermediary malicious contract.
+The vulnerability arises because tx.origin traces the original sender of a transaction, even if it passes through multiple intermediary contracts, allowing attackers to exploit this behavior.
+In the attack, the attacker crafts a malicious contract that interacts with the vulnerable function in the THORChain Router contract.
+They deceive the legitimate user into interacting with the malicious contract, believing it to be safe.
+As the malicious contract executes the _transfer function in the THORChain Router, tx.origin still reflects the original sender (the legitimate user) instead of the intermediary malicious contract.
+This results in an unauthorized fund transfer, as the _transfer function erroneously authorizes the transfer based on tx.origin, allowing the attacker to redirect funds to their own address, effectively stealing from the legitimate user without their direct consent.
-- Unauthorized Fund Transfer:
-The _transfer function erroneously authorizes the transfer based on tx.origin, allowing the attacker to redirect funds from the legitimate user to their account without the user's direct consent.
-- Funds Redirected:
-The attacker ensures the funds are sent to their controlled address (recipient), effectively stealing from the legitimate user.

 ## References